Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 Blazorise 2.0 adds a new `Intent` parameter across components that previously accepted `Color`, giving you a clearer, semantic way to express primary/secondary/success/etc while keeping existing `Color` usage fully compatible.
 You can start using `Intent` immediately without changing your current styles.

 `Color.Link` remains supported for backward compatibility but is now treated as button/alert-only; using it elsewhere will surface an IDE warning so you can catch it early.
 This keeps existing `Button` and `Alert` behavior intact while guiding you to more consistent coloring on other components.

+### Tailwind 4 Upgrade

+Blazorise.Tailwind has moved to the latest Tailwind CSS 4.0 release, bringing the new CSS‑first engine and a refreshed build pipeline that leans on the v4 entry format with `@import`, `@utility`, and `@theme` blocks.
+The upgrade keeps the familiar Blazorise look while giving you faster, cleaner utility generation and modern token-driven theming, with Flowbite still in the mix for rich components.

+If you maintain your own Tailwind pipeline, this release is a great moment to mirror the new entry file and include the Blazorise build inputs so your app's utilities and Blazorise styles compile into a single output.
+Also make sure your safelist is wired in, since Blazorise uses some dynamic classnames that Tailwind won't see through content scanning alone; keeping that list connected ensures nothing disappears at build time.

 ## Final Notes 🏁